Sunday, 10 December 2017

 CopyrightCharleyJai

-As well as radio, hosting events and handling press coverage for Pulse88 (the home of your radio show), you also have a regular job and you're very active on Instagram too!
+As well as radio, hosting events and handling press coverage for Pulse88 (the home of your current radio show), you also have a regular job at the moment, and you're very active on Instagram too!
 How do you manage everything?"
 Honestly, I don't know.
-God has just made me very good at juggling and when something is your passion you will always find a way to make it work!"
+God has made me very good at juggling and when something is your passion you will always find a way to make it work!"

 CopyrightCharleyJai